LeighCurran/AuroraPlusHA/README.md

 In the configuration dialog, you need to input an OAuth access key, which allows access to your account's data without MFA.
-Authentication and API access is done via https://github.com/shtrom/AuroraPlus/tree/oauth-mfa-token, which you can also use to obtain the access token.
+Authentication and API access is done via https://github.com/shtrom/AuroraPlus/tree/oauth-mfa-token, which you can also use to obtain the ID token.
+It is, however, easier to use [this page](https://shtrom.github.io/AuroraPlus/)).

 On any machine able to run Python (not necessarily your Home Assistant server), install the AuroraPlus Python module from the URL above.
 You can then follow the